Akronae/kg-technical-test/README.md

   - Title
   - Date Created
   - Email of the tenant renting
-- Ad a sorting feature which allows to sort ads based on:
+- Add a sorting feature which allows to sort ads based on:
   - Rent Price
   - Date Created